 The member website, known as My Rotary, is where you will find everything you need to conduct your Rotary business.
-Familiar tools and applications, formerly available through Member Access, are now found under Club & District Administration.
-Create an account and sign in so you can:
+Familiar tools and applications are now found under Club & District Administration.
+Sign in so you can:

-- Monitor club membership initiatives, service activities, and Foundation giving goals through Rotary Club Central - Give to The Rotary Foundation - Learn more about Rotary Foundation activities - Find volunteers, partners, and donations for your projects - Apply for grants - View your Donor History Report, which includes your contribution history and recognition summary - Customize and share your profile - Join or start a discussion group - Search a dedicated Document Center to find important resources by category - Learn about service projects worldwide and put your club's project on display through Rotary Showcase
+- Monitor club membership initiatives, service activities, and Foundation giving goals through Rotary Club Central - Give to The Rotary Foundation - Learn more about Rotary Foundation activities - Find volunteers, partners, and donations for your projects - Apply for grants - View your Donor History Report, which includes your contribution history and recognition summary